cartesi/hackathon/guide.md

 Once the instruction has been found, the second part of the verification game involves sending this instruction to the on-chain implementation of the Cartesi machine, which is a set of on-chain contracts that can emulate each instruction of the Cartesi Machine.
 The on-chain implementation of the Cartesi machine then executes the instruction to check its validity.
 In this way we guarantee the security standards of the Ethereum blockchain.

-In summary, as long as there is one honest validator, ETH can give the correct settlement.
+In summary, as long as there is one honest validator, Ethereum can give the correct settlement.

 ## Question